Meta-Pool/meta-vote-contracts/README.md

 The last version of the deployed contract, in Near `mainnet`, is in the `stable` branch.

-Current stable version: [**v0.1.0**](https://github.com/Narwallets/meta-vote/releases/tag/v0.1.0) Check all releases in [Katherine Releases](https://github.com/Narwallets/meta-vote/releases).
+Current stable version: [**v0.1.0**](https://github.com/Narwallets/meta-vote/releases/tag/v0.1.0) Check all releases in [Meta Vote Releases](https://github.com/Narwallets/meta-vote/releases).

 To get the stable version, run the commands: